PANAMA DAY TRIPS

 Metropolitan Natural Park

-The only tropical forest park located within a major metropolitan area in Latin America, Metropolitan Park encompasses approximately 190 hectares of semi-deciduous lowland tropical forest about 70 years old, as well as areas of grass and younger second growth.
+Metropolitan Natural Park is the only tropical forest park located within a major metropolitan area in Latin America.
+It encompasses approximately 190 hectares of semi-deciduous lowland tropical forest about 70 years old, as well as areas of grass and younger second growth.
 This is an excellent place to find birds of dry tropical forest, as well as the more widespread forest species of the Canal Area.
 Some of the most interesting species of the park include: Yellow-crowned Parrot, White-bellied Antbird, the Panama endemic Yellow-green Tyrannulet, Lance-tailed Manakin, Bay Wren and Rosy Thrush-Tanager.

 Panama Viejo & Bay of Panama

 Bordering the skyscrapers of Panama City, the extensive mudflats and adjacent mangroves of the Bay of Panama provides excellent habitat for waders and shorebirds.
-This location is designated as an Important Bird Area because it is a major migratory stopover and overwintering site for Western and Semipalmated sandpipers, Marbled Godwit, Red Knot, Short-billed Dowitcher and other "peeps."
+This location is designated as an Important Bird Area by Birdlife International.
+It is a major migratory stopover and overwintering site for Western and Semipalmated sandpipers, Marbled Godwit, Red Knot, Short-billed Dowitcher and other "peeps."
 Gulls, pelicans, cormorants, herons and storks congregate on the productive mudflats where nutrients are abundant, making this one of the best birding areas in Panama City.

 This old U.S. Army base in Panama City has a surprising number of bird species and makes for a nice stopping point to or from your main birding destination.
-A seasonal pond is the perfect habitat for Wood Storks, Gray-necked Wood-Rails, and Capped and Cocoi herons, as well as Gray-headed Chachalaca, Crane Hawk, Southern Lapwing, Black-throated Mango, Orange-chinned Parakeet, Whooping Motmot, Keel-billed Toucan, Rusty-margined Flycatcher, Crimson-backed and Blue-gray Tanager.
+A seasonal pond is the perfect habitat for Wood Storks, Gray-cowled Wood-Rails, and Capped and Cocoi herons.
+Gray-headed Chachalaca, Crane Hawk, Southern Lapwing, Black-throated Mango, Orange-chinned Parakeet, Whooping Motmot, Keel-billed Toucan, Crimson-backed and Blue-gray Tanager can also be found in this area.

 PANAMA EXTENDED DAY TRIP DESTINATIONS

-Cerro Azul is a wonderful place for birding, and in particular for hummingbirds, as more than 20 species of hummingbirds can be seen here, including White-tipped Sicklebill, Green Hermit, Long-billed Starthroat, Rufous-crested Coquette and Violet-capped Hummingbird.
-Cerro Azul is also home to the endemic Stripe-cheeked Woodpecker and a myriad of foothill species including Yellow-eared Toucanet, Black-eared Wood-Quail, Rufous-winged Tanager and White-ruffed Manakin.
+Cerro Azul is a wonderful place for birding only 1 hour from Panama City.
+It is particularly great for hummingbirds, as more than 20 species of hummingbirds can be seen here.
+White-tipped Sicklebill, Green Hermit, Long-billed Starthroat, Rufous-crested Coquette and Violet-capped Hummingbird are just a few species that can be found in this area.
+Cerro Azul is also home to the near-endemic Stripe-cheeked Woodpecker.
+A myriad of foothill species including Yellow-eared Toucanet, Black-eared Wood-Quail, Rufous-winged Tanager and White-ruffed Manakin are found in Cerro Azul.

 El Valle de Anton

-El Valle is a picturesque mountain town, located inside the caldera of an extinct volcano.
-Approximately two hours from Panama City, it is a great place to observe birds of second growth, Pacific-slope forest as well as cloud forest, and it makes for a great destination to combine with the Canal area.
-El Valle is home to many specialties of the area including Tody Motmot, Rosy Thrush-Tanager, Dusky-faced Tanager, Orange-bellied Trogon, Wedge-tailed Grass-Finch and Rufous-vented Ground-Cuckoo.
+El Valle is a picturesque mountain town located inside the caldera of an extinct volcano.
+Approximately two hours from Panama City, it is a great place to observe birds of second growth, Pacific-slope forest as well as foothill cloud forest.
+El Valle is home to many avian specialties including Tody Motmot, Rosy Thrush-Tanager, Dusky-faced Tanager, Orange-bellied Trogon, Wedge-tailed Grass-Finch and Rufous-vented Ground-Cuckoo.
+It is an excellent destination to combine with the canal area for a Panama birding day trip.